zakodium/workflows/README.md

     for TypeScript projects.
   * Default: `false`
 * **node-version-matrix**:
   * Versions of Node.js to test on, as a JSON array.
+Can be set to `false` to disable the test jobs.
   * Default: `'[12, 14, 16]'`
 * **npm-test-command**:
   * Command used to run the tests.